Slim Pickens: Dr. Strangelove

 Pickens credited Dr. Strangelove as a turning point in his career.
-Previously he had been "Hey you" on sets, and afterward he was addressed as "Mr. Pickens".
+Previously, he had been "Hey you" on sets, and afterwards he was addressed as "Mr. Pickens."
 He once said, "After Dr. Strangelove, the roles, the dressing rooms, and the checks all started gettin' bigger."
-Pickens said he was amazed at the difference a single movie could make.
-However, he also said that working with Stanley Kubrick proved too difficult due to Kubrick's perfectionist style of directing with multiple takes for nearly every shot, especially with the climactic H-bomb riding scene, which was done in just over 100 takes.
-In the late 1970s, Pickens was offered the part of Dick Hallorann in Kubrick's adaptation of Stephen King's The Shining, but Pickens stipulated that he would appear in the film only if Kubrick was required to shoot Pickens' scenes in fewer than 100 takes.
-Instead, Pickens' agent showed the script to Don Schwartz, the agent of Scatman Crothers, and Crothers accepted the role.
+Pickens said he was amazed at the difference one movie could make.
+He also said that working with Stanley Kubrick proved too difficult due to Kubrick's perfectionist style of directing with multiple takes for nearly every shot, especially with the climactic H-bomb riding scene, which was done in just over 100 takes.
+In the late 1970s, Pickens was offered the part of Dick Hallorann in Kubrick's adaptation of Stephen King's The Shining, but Pickens stipulated that he would appear in the film only if Kubrick was required to shoot Pickens's scenes in fewer than 100 takes.
+Instead, Pickens's agent showed the script to Don Schwartz, the agent of Scatman Crothers, and Crothers accepted the role.

 Voice work and recordings

 Pickens lent his voice to the 1975 studio recording of Bobby Bridger's collection of Western ballads A Ballad of the West, in which he narrated part 1, "Seekers of the Fleece", the story of Jim Bridger and the mountain man fur-trade era.
 In 1977, he released the self-titled country album, Slim Pickens, on Blue Canyon Records.
-The LP contained twelve selections (including Kinky Friedman's "Carryin' the Torch", which was issued as a single) and two songs written by Pickens.
-The record jacket featured a photo of the actor in his signature role in Dr. Strangelove, sitting in the cockpit.
-Pickens also recorded a one-off single, "Christmas in November" (a rather depressing number about a child who won't live to celebrate Christmas on time), on the Midsong label in 1980.
+The LP contained 12 selections (including Kinky Friedman's "Carryin' the Torch", which was issued as a single) and two songs written by Pickens.
+The record jacket featured a photograph of the actor in his signature role in Dr. Strangelove, sitting in the cockpit.
+Pickens also recorded a one-off single, "Christmas in November" (a song about a child who would not live to celebrate Christmas on time), on the Midsong label in 1980.